Faithlife/styled-ui/catalog/text-input/select.md

 ### Migration guide from V1 to v2:

 - Change the import to `text-input-v2` (see below)
 - The dedicated CSS import is not required for v2.
-Delete the typeahead and boostrap CSS imports when upgrading.
+Delete the typeahead and bootstrap CSS imports when upgrading.
 - `options` now requires an array of objects instead of strings
 - `multiple` should be changed to `isMulti` enable the tags input